Lifestyle and home remediesBy Mayo Clinic Staff

-If you or your child has a congenital heart defect, or has had surgery to correct one, you may have some concerns about aftercare.
-Here are some issues you may be thinking about:
+If you or your child has a congenital heart defect or has had surgery to correct one, you might have some concerns about aftercare.
+Here are some issues you might be thinking about:

 - Preventing infection.
-For most people with a patent ductus arteriosus, regularly brushing and flossing teeth in combination with getting regular dental checkups is the best way to help prevent infection.
-In most cases, you or your child won't need to take preventive antibiotics before certain dental and surgical procedures.
-Ask your doctor if he or she thinks preventive antibiotics are necessary for you or your child.
+For most people who have a patent ductus arteriosus, regularly brushing and flossing teeth and regular dental checkups are the best ways to help prevent infection.

 - Exercising and play.
-Parents of children with congenital heart defects often worry about the risks of rough play and vigorous activity even after successful treatment.
-Although some children may need to limit the amount or type of exercise, most people with patent ductus arteriosus will lead normal lives.
-Your doctor can advise you about which activities are safe for your child.
+Parents of children who have congenital heart defects often worry about the risks of rough play and vigorous activity, even after successful treatment.
+Although some children might need to limit the amount or type of exercise, most people who have patent ductus arteriosus will lead normal lives.
+Your child's doctor can advise you about which activities are safe for your child.

 - What is patent ductus arteriosus?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/pda/.
 Accessed Oct.
 20, 2014.

 - Patent ductus arteriosus.
 The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/pediatrics/congenital_cardiovascular_anomalies/patent_ductus_arteriosus_pda.html?qt=patent%20ductus%20arteriosus&alt=sh.
 Accessed Oct.
 20, 2014.

 - Doyle T, et al. Clinical manifestations and diagnosis of patent ductus arteriosus. http://www.uptodate.com/home.
 Accessed Oct.
 20, 2014.